andrese52/epp_workshop_web/content/morning/unix_essentials.md

 ```bash
 $ less A_nidulans_FGSC_A4_current_chromosomes.fasta
 ```

+Hit `Q` to exit and return to the command-line.

 + `head` prints the first lines of a file.
 By default, it prints the first 10 lines.